-This is an essential phase of the diet, but also the toughest one – carb cravings are common during Induction, especially if you are trying Atkins for the very first time.
+This is an essential phase of the diet, but also the toughest one.
+Carb cravings are common during Induction, especially if you are trying Atkins for the first time.

-Although sugar and starchy foods are definitely off-limits, some artificial sweeteners are permitted on Atkins Induction.
-Combined with some other permitted foods, it is possible to create Induction-friendly desserts, to help you beat those cravings.
+Sugar and starchy foods are definitely off-limits on Induction.
+But some artificial sweeteners are permitted.
+Combined with other permitted foods, you can create Induction-friendly desserts and beat those annoying sugar cravings.

 But isn’t it better to avoid sweeteners anyway?

-Some people argue that it is best to stay off all sweet foods, regardless of whether they affect your blood glucose (as real sugar does) or not (as is the case with artificial sweeteners), as this will help get over the cravings faster.
+Some argue that you should stay off all sweet foods, regardless of whether they affect your blood glucose (as real sugar does) or not (as is the case with artificial sweeteners).
+Then you can get over the cravings faster.

-The following ingredients are permitted on Atkins Induction, and can be combined to create desserts:
+The following foods are permitted on Atkins Induction, and can be used to create desserts: